-Note: For a comprehensive review of the halachos of building a Sukkah, see the previous guide (Tishrei I) in the entry for motzoei Yom Kippur.
-Concerning mobile sukkahs, see below in the entry for the first eve of Chol Hamoed.
+Note: For a comprehensive review of the halachos of building a Sukkah, see the beginning of this guide.
+Concerning mobile Sukkahs, see below in the entry for the first eve of Chol Hamoed.

-If your sukkah has a plastic covering to protect it from the rain, arrange the covering in such a manner that its use will be permitted during Shabbos and Yom Tov:
+If your Sukkah has a plastic covering to protect it from the rain, arrange the covering in such a manner that its use will be permitted during Shabbos and Yom Tov:

 (1) Hang it above the s'chach.
-You may not spread or
+You may not spread or retract a plastic cover

-9) Many are lenient in this regard and wrap in their lulav in a moist towel, even if the towel is dripping wet.
+35) Many are lenient in this regard and wrap in their lulav in a moist towel, even if the towel is dripping wet.
 (The halachic analysis of this leniency is beyond the scope of this publication).